7 best AI voice agent platforms in 2026 (compared)

 With many AI voice companies, you have no control

 Many tools have rigid automation rules and don’t give you a safe way to test things before you unleash them on your actual customers.
-You’re kind of just hoping for the best.
+You’re kind of just hoping for the best, with no clear escalation path when the agent gets stuck.

 The costs from AI voice companies are all over the place